WillGardella/cbas/_drafts/primer-beer.md

 Since few things in life are more important than choosing the right beer to pair with one's main dish, this example explores the pairing of Analytics and beers.
-More specifically, it shows how to create a set of Analytics shadow datasets based on the Couchbase beer-sample bucket, together with a set of illustrative queries, as a quick way to introduce you to the new "Analytics user experience".
+More specifically, it shows how to create a set of Analytics shadow datasets based on the Couchbase beer-sample bucket, together with a set of illustrative queries, as a quick way to introduce you to the new "Analytics user experience."
 The complete set of steps to create and connect the sample datasets, along with a collection of runnable SQL++ queries and their expected results, are included.